What Is SocialPilot?

 Does SocialPilot have a white-label option for agencies?

 Yes.
-The Premium plan includes white-label PDF reports, while the Ultimate plan ($170/month annual) offers a fully branded dashboard with custom domain, logo, colors, email domain, and Google Tag ID integration for embedding chatbots.
+The Premium plan includes white-label PDF reports, while the Ultimate plan ($170/month annual) offers a fully branded dashboard with custom domain, logo, colors, email domain, and Google Tag ID integration.

 Is SocialPilot easy to use for beginners?